fllesser/nbr/README.md

 A fast and efficient Rust implementation of the NoneBot command-line interface for managing NoneBot2 projects, plugins, and adapters.

+### Note: This project is still under development, and some features may not be fully functional.

 ## 🚀 Features

 - **Fast Package Management**: Uses [uv](https://astral.sh/blog/uv) for lightning-fast Python package installation